pendragons-code/pendragons-code/README.md

 - 👯 I am an AFOL (Adult Fan Of Lego)!
 - ⚡ I am a boring and strupid person (very)!
 - ✨ I am a student in Xinmin sec (getting out soon?)!
-- ✊ I am an squad/airsoft/nerf lover (Used to play a lot, now no since Singapore, too poor for nerf wars).
+- ✊ I am an squad/airsoft/nerf lover (Used to play a lot of milsim, now no airsoft since Singapore, too poor for nerf wars).
 - 😬 I am a ventriloquist!
 - 🐧 I am a linux user!
-- ⚔️ I am **PENDRAGON'S CODE!!!!!!!!!!!**
+- ⚔️ I am **PENDRAGON'S CODE!**
+- I primarily work with discord bots and other smaller stuff nowadays.
+I stopped working on kernel and android related stuff(kotlin and more) because I am going back to school soon.

 - I'm someone that possess an extent of retardacy not known to men, should it be represented as a numerical value, it would be so huge that a 10 trillion + bit super quantumn computer calculating for an infinite number of years would not be able to fully process that said insanely huge numerical value.